lmorg/mxtty/README.md

 the terminal will be instantly usable even before wider support across other shells and command line applications is adopted.

-At its heart, `mxtty` is a regular terminal emulator.
+At its heart, `Ttyphoon` is a regular terminal emulator.
 Like Kitty, iTerm2, and PuTTY (to name a few).
-But where `mxtty` differs is that it also supports inlining rich content.
+But where `Ttyphoon` differs is that it also supports inlining rich content.
 Some terminal emulators support inlining images.
 Others might also allow videos.
 But none bar some edge case Electron terminals offer collapsible trees for JSON printouts.
 Easy to navigate directory views.
 Nor any